My top five tips for quitting alcohol

 3) I have been positive

-I have never once seen stopping drinking as a sacrifice, instead, I have looked at it as something that will enhance my life immeasurably.
+I have never once seen quitting alcohol as a sacrifice, instead, I have looked at it as something that will enhance my life immeasurably.
 In addition, I have been very mindful of the language I use.
-For example, I don’t think or say out loud sentences like – “I’m going to try to stop drinking” or “I probably won’t drink” – I’ve unwaveringly stuck to assertive language like – I’m not going to drink” and “I don’t drink”.
+For example, I don’t think or say out loud sentences like – “I’m going to try quitting drinking” or “I probably won’t drink” – I’ve unwaveringly stuck to assertive language like – I’m not going to drink” and “I don’t drink”.
 Words matter and the words we choose can either lift us up or drag us down.